Hypercubers/hypercubing.xyz/docs/faq.md

 Neither can we!
 The purpose of solving partial scrambles is to gain confidence with how single turns work and how to control the software.
 1-move scrambles are enough for this; solving 2-move or 3-move or 4-move scrambles is a fun challenge but will not bring you any closer to a full solve.

-**If you can confidently solve 1-move scrambles, them you're ready for a full scramble.**
+**If you can confidently solve 1-move scrambles, then you're ready for a full scramble.**

 ### What methods exist for the 3×3×3×3?